amix307/Asuswrt-Configs-Deobfuscator/README.md

 ### Algorithm bugs
 ##### Byte overflow

-All the bytes with a value less than randkey may be lost.
+All bytes with a value less than randkey may be lost.

 ###### Example:
 If the randkey is 18 (0x12) and we have a Line Feed char 0x0A (10) in the nvram: